-For instance, many VARs are making money offering Ormuco Stack bundled with their own professional and support services.
+For instance, many VARs are making money offering Ormuco IaaS bundled with their own professional and support services.
 One of them is offering the solution pre-configured for a virtual desktop infrastructure that fits for call centers and banks.

 So, Which Cloud Provider Are You?